-The organizers put on a first class day.
-All the details were covered and they represented TED and Saskatoon extremely well.
-The volunteer hours to put on an event like this is pretty significant and you can't help but be impressed with the dedication.
+The organizers put on a first-class day.
+All the Stage equipment rentals and details were covered by the organizers and they represented TED and Saskatoon extremely well.
+The volunteer hours to put on an event like this is pretty significant and you can’t help but be impressed with the dedication.

 While all the talks offered something, let me share a few highlights.